-Oil Falls To Further Lows In April As Geopolitical Concerns Eased And Pessimism About The Interest Rate Path
+Oil falls to further lows in April as geopolitical concerns eased and pessimism about the interest rate path

-(MENAFN- Investor Ideas) Oil returned to noticeable declines this morning, with both major benchmarks, Brent and West Texas Intermediate (WTI), declining by approximately 1.6%, thus reaching their lowest levels this April.
+(MENAFN- Your Mind Media ) Oil returned to noticeable declines this morning, with both major benchmarks, Brent and West Texas Intermediate (WTI), declining by approximately 1.6%, thus reaching their lowest levels this April.

 The oil declines come as concerns about the widespread regional war in the Middle East continue to recede, in addition to pessimism about interest rates remaining high for a prolonged period.